unres/ElevatorInterface/README.md

 - Click the Touch Panel
 - Click the Alarm button to hear alarm (Bottom Left)
 - Click the ! for the maintenance and setting outside
-  - Takes you a window to select Settings or maintenance that takes you to a code pad
+  - Takes you to a window to select Settings or maintenance that takes you to a code pad
 - Click the back arrow and the back button to return to Panel Screen
 - Click on Floor 6 and observe animations
 - Click on Floor 3